GSP: 19 killed on Georgia roads during Labor Day weekend

 The agency said troopers investigated 331 traffic crashes that resulted in 176 injuries and 13 deaths.
 The other fatalities were reported by Atlanta Police, Athens-Clarke County Police, Cobb County Police, College Park Police, Floyd County Police and Suwanee Police.

-Authorities wrote 8,854 citations, issued 10,112 warning and arrested 309 motorist for driving under the influence.
+Authorities wrote 8,854 citations, issued 10,112 warning and arrested 309 motorists for driving under the influence.
 More than half of the citations were given for speeding.

 The agency said they had prepared for a busy weekend.
 Great weather and an increase in people traveling by car during the pandemic, meant an increase in deaths, even in comparison to the Memorial Day and Fourth of July holiday weekends, the agency said.